John Landis: Archives

+Landis' moving image collection is held at the Academy Film Archive.
+The film material at the Archive is complemented by photographs, artwork and posters found in Landis' papers at the Academy's Margaret Herrick Library.

 Personal life

 Landis is married to Deborah Nadoolman, a costume designer.
-They have two children: Max and Rachel.
+They have two children, including Max.
 In a BBC Radio interview, he stated that he is an atheist.
 The family lives in Beverly Hills, California.
-They had purchased Rock Hudson's estate in Beverly Crest after the actor died there from complications of AIDS.
-The property was later sold to Microsoft co-founder Paul Allen.
+They had purchased Rock Hudson's estate in Beverly Crest.

-In 2009, Landis signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."
+In 2009, Landis signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges.
+The petition argued that the detention would undermine the tradition of film festivals as a place for works to be shown "freely and safely", and that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects."